 You may worry that discussing your condition will be embarrassing or that your doctor won’t understand your struggle.

-In light of that, here are some tips that should help when requesting a prescription medication for premature ejaculation.
+In light of that, here are some tips that should help when requesting a prescription medication for for those experiencing premature ejaculation.

 When attempting to last longer in bed, keep in mind that your mind plays a big role as well.

 Think back to the times when you became super aroused during sex.
 Inevitably, that arousal started with a sexually charged thought you had.

 Try paying better attention to the brain’s role in helping you to build sexual interest to the point of climax.